STATE ATTORNEY GENERAL DEFENSE LAWYER + Attorney general Subpoena investigations

 According to the Office of the New York Attorney General, GBL §349 is insufficient to adequately protect New Yorkers from technological advances and unfair practices associated therewith.

-The Fostering Affordability and Integrity Through Reasonable (“FAIR”) Business Practices Act
+NY Attorney General Subpoena Lawyer for Fostering Affordability and Integrity Through Reasonable Business Practices Act Defense

-New York’s current consumer protection law, GBL §349, currently prohibits only deceptive business acts and practices, not unfair or abusive acts by companies and individuals.
-The FAIR Business Practices Act is designed to protect New Yorkers from unfair and abusive business acts, such as:
+New York’s longstanding consumer protection law, GBL §349, prohibits only "deceptive" business acts and practices, not "unfair" or "abusive" acts by companies and individuals.
+The FAIR Business Practices Act is designed to protect New Yorkers from "unfair" and "abusive" business acts, such as:

-- Companies that make it difficult for consumers to cancel subscriptions
+- complicated billing mechanics, such as companies that make it difficult for consumer to cancel subscriptions

 The Fair Business Practices Act provides specific definitions for the following terms: